-Below are the 33 research papers UW-CTRI published in 2019.
+Below are the 18 research papers UW-CTRI published from January-July 2020.
 For a complete list of all UW-CTRI publications since inception, click here.

 Note: Names in bold are current UW-CTRI employees.

 - Akhtar WZ, Mundt MP, Koepke R, Krechel S, Fiore MC, Seal DW, Westergaard R. (2020) Prevalence of Tobacco Use Among People Who Inject Drugs in Rural Communities.
 JAMA Network Open.
 Online March 10, 2020.
 3(3):e200493.

 Summary: Among this large sample of rural-dwelling individuals who were actively injecting opioids and/or stimulants, an extremely high proportion reported that they currently smoked cigarettes.
 The smoking rate of more than 90 percent is among the highest reported among any subpopulation and exceeds that of many other groups with a high prevalence of smoking, including adults with schizophrenia.
 In contrast, the overall adult smoking prevalence rate in the US in 2018 was 13.8 percent.
 Novel approaches to eliminating tobacco use among this population are needed.

 - Baker TB, Fiore MC.
 (2020) What We Do Not Know About E-cigarettes Is a Lot.
 JAMA Network Open.
 2020;3(6):e204850.